yareally/Java7-on-Android/README.md

 ### Can I use Gradle with this?

 I still have to test it, but it'll probably work as long as you add the jar as a dependency in Gradle instead of under Intellij's build system.
 Don't forget to [enable the core library](imgs/core-libs.png) setting though.
-Gradle is also the [recommended way](https://github.com/evant/gradle-retrolambda) to use Java 8 lambdas via the Gradle plugin until I  find a method to do it without Gradle.
+Gradle is also the recommended way to use Java 8 lambdas via [Evant's Gradle plugin](https://github.com/evant/gradle-retrolambda) until I  find a method to do it without Gradle.

 ### Can I use Ant?